0xPikapool/chain-state-service/README.md

 - `{prefix}:approvers`: Set of addresses which have approved the settlement contract

 - `{prefix}:{address}`: Map of approvers containing
-  - `lastApproveValue`: The value of the last processed approval event for this address
+  - `approveValue`: The value of the last processed approval event for this address
-  - `lastApproveBlock`: Last block the approval amt was updated
+  - `approveBlock`: Last block the approval amt was updated
-  - `lastBalanceValue`: The value of the last processed balance update for this address
+  - `balanceValue`: The value of the last processed balance update for this address
-  - `lastBalanceBlock`: Last block the address balance was updated
+  - `balanceBlock`: Last block the address balance was updated

 ## Environment